 Numbers: Numbers from one to ten are spelled out in APA and the remainder numerically.
-Numbers from one through ninety-nine are spelled out in Turabian formatting.
 There are, as always, exceptions.
 Here are some of those peculiarities we mentioned:

-- When writing a date, spell out the month and do not use ordinals (e.g. 4th) for example, July 4, 1776 not July 4th, 1776.
+- ♦ When writing a date, spell out the month and do not use ordinals (e.g. 4th) for example, July 4, 1776 not July 4th, 1776.
 Use numbers for a single year, e.g., 1968.
-When talking about a decade, do not use an apostrophe between the year and the "s" as in "the 1960s." - ❖ When citing percentages, for Turabian type "19 percent" and for APA type "19%." - Spell out round numbers (hundreds, thousands, hundred thousands, millions), e.g., one thousand. - Spell out numbers that begin a sentence: "Ten thousand people visited the church." - Use numerals when expressing numbers of a million or more: "There are nearly 7 billion people on the planet."
+When talking about a decade, do not use an apostrophe between the year and the "s" as in "the 1960s." - When citing percentages in APA7 type "19%." - Spell out round numbers (hundreds, thousands, hundred thousands, millions), e.g., one thousand. - Spell out numbers that begin a sentence: "Ten thousand people visited the church." - Use numerals when expressing numbers of a million or more: "There are nearly 7 billion people on the planet."